tatey/list_of_baby_names/README.md

 # List Of Baby Names

-A list of baby names given to tiny humans.
+A list of baby names given to tiny humans in Ruby.
 Based on data from:

 * [Behind the Name](https://www.behindthename.com/api/) (Creative Commons Attribution-ShareAlike 4.0 license)
 * [Hadley (Distribution of US baby names, 1880-2008)](https://github.com/hadley/data-baby-names) (Public Domain)